Charlie Chaplin Filmography Continued

 Make Movies offers us a rare glimpse inside Chaplin's studio, and

-he was always guarded about revealing his working methods, it
+about revealing his working methods, it

-us the feeling of those exciting, creative days.
+gives us the feeling of those

 Cast